Back to text menu | Back to clickable plan | Back to topic (Houses and apartments)

 In room 25 are solid red and yellow fields, separated by white columns.
 There were three vertical zones.
 A central panel contained several human figures, the flanking panels isolated figures, one perhaps a naked Hercules.
 These paintings are also on the blocked doorway in the west wall.
 In corridor 29-30 are two horizontal zones separated by a white band: the lower one red, the upper one yellow.
 With white, green and yellow paint tall, slender aediculae were depicted in the lower zone.
 They are connected by garlands of leaves.
 Between the aediculae Calza saw an amorino, a winged head, a flying swan and a disc.
 Room 31, created later at the east end of the corridor, has a white background.
 There are two horizontal zones, the upper one continuing on the springing of the ceiling.
 The zones are separated by a double red band and contain tall, slender aediculae.
 Room 33 is a yellow room.
 It has two horizontal zones with stylized achitectural motifs, painted in white and red, and tiny landscapes (red, yellow, white and blue).
 Vegetation and a grey tragic mask can also be seen.
 The paintings were eventually covered with a very thin layer of whitewash.

-In main room 27 the opposite walls have a similar lay-out.
-On all walls are three horizontal zones with panels of different sizes, some with human figures, others with archtectural elements.
+On the walls of main room 27 are three horizontal zones with panels of different sizes, some with human figures, others with archtectural elements.
 The lower zone imitates veined marble slabs.
 The middle zone is divided into two further zones with red and yellow panels.
-The badly preserved upper zone had panels between yellow architectural elements.
+The upper zone was yellow between red bands.
 The walls focus on the central part.
-Here, in the middle zone of both the north and the south wall, is a yellow panel with a single figure: Flora on the north wall, Dionysus on the south wall.
+The north and south wall have a similar lay-out.
+In the middle zone of these walls is a yellow panel with a single figure: Flora on the north wall, Dionysus on the south wall.
 These panels are flanked by red panels with partly curved sides, with vegetative candelabra supporting two peacocks.
 Below the yellow panels, still in the middle zone, were large red panels with mythological scenes, enclosed in a structure made of fluted Ionic columns, surmounted by two griffins.
 There are many more panels to the left and right, separated by Ionic columns.
 Some contain a porticus, others imitated marble slabs with a small head in the centre, still others with a bearded man wearing a mantle (a poet or philosopher) or a dancing woman.
+The east wall also has a yellow panel in the centre of the middle zone, with a depiction of Venus Anadiomene.
+To the left and right are aediculae, and red and yellow panels, one with a sacrificing woman.
+In the centre of the lower part of the middle zone is a mythological scene.
+To the left is Venus or Hera, to the right are Ganymede and a (largely disappeared) Jupiter.
+The scene is flanked by multiple porticos, of different colours, the central one surmounted by griffins.
+To the left and right are male figures wearing a mantle, on a red background.
+The paintings continued on the west wall, on either side of the door leading to the internal courtyard.

 Plan of the houses in the block, Severan period.